White House announces deal to provide 150 million rapid coronavirus tests

 It comes five months after Trump and top health officials said they would turn to private pharmaceutical companies to develop point-of-care tests, with the Food and Drug Administration working, in particular, with Abbott Labs.

-“We want as much rapid testing as we can get,” said Carl Bergstrom, a biologist at the University of Washington and an infectious disease expert.
+“We want as much rapid testing as we can get,” said Carl Bergstrom, a biologist at the University of Washington and an infectious-disease expert.
 “It’s a step in the right direction.”

 Bergstrom said a key question will be how the administration distributes the tests and ensures they reach the places where they are needed most.

-Earlier this week, the Centers for Disease Control and Prevention changed its guidance on testing at the direction of the White House Coronavirus Task Force, stating people without symptoms of covid-19, the disease caused by the virus, “do not necessarily need a test.”
+Earlier this week, the Centers for Disease Control and Prevention changed its guidance on testing at the direction of the White House coronavirus task force, stating people without symptoms of covid-19, the disease caused by the virus, “do not necessarily need a test.”
 Previously, the public health agency had advised anyone in close contact with an infected person to be tested for the virus.

 Though antigen tests like this one are largely used to screen large numbers of people to find those who may be infected, the FDA said the Abbott test “has been authorized for use in patients suspected of COVID-19 by their healthcare provider within seven days of symptom onset.”